 Rape Aggression Defense (R.A.D.)

-The class is FREE and includes the basic student manual.
+The class is free and includes the basic student manual.
+For more information or to register, email Sgt.
+Tanya Merten.

-- In 1988, rape victims used self-protective measures in 86.7% of the cases.
+- In 1988, rape victims used self-protective measures in 86.7 percent of the cases.
 “Rape victims were more likely to defend themselves than assault or robbery victims” (Criminal Victimization in the United States, 1988).

-- 1 out of 3 women can expect to be sexually assaulted in their lifetime (Cohen, A., Become Street wise, 1988).
+- 1 in 3 women can expect to be sexually assaulted in their lifetime (Cohen, A., Become Street wise, 1988).

 - Every 21 hours, there is a rape on a college campus (USA Today, 7-part Campus Crime Series, 1990).

-- In 1999, over 3000sexual assaults were reported to Massachusetts rape crisis centers.
+- In 1999, more than 3,000 sexual assaults were reported to Massachusetts rape crisis centers.

-- 1 out of every 4 college women polled was sexually assaulted during four years at college (Ms. Magazine Study on Sexual Assault and Rape).
+- 1 in 4 college women polled was sexually assaulted during four years at college (Ms. Magazine Study on Sexual Assault and Rape).

 - 1.3 women are raped each minute in the United States (National Victims Center Report, 1992).

-- National Violence Against Women survey (1995/1996) estimates that 17.6% of U.S. female population will be the victim of rape or attempted rape sometime in their lifetime (Dept. of Justice Sourcebook, 1998)
+- The National Violence Against Women survey (1995-96) estimates that 17.6 percent of the U.S. female population will be victims of rape or attempted rape sometime in their lifetime (“Sourcebook of Criminal Justice Statistics,” U.S. Department of Justice, 1998).

 Don’t Be Victimized By Fear

-- In case of a stranger rape, give as much detail as possible to responding Officers.
+- In the case of a stranger rape, give as much detail as possible to responding officers.

 - All details of the assault will be confidential.